sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 I also have two-factor authentication enabled on almost all the services I use that offer it.
 I prefer using a neutral app like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) to get the codes (rather than receiving an SMS text message with the code), as I find it more convenient than waiting for a text.
 Plus the National Institute of Standards and Technology [advise choosing the Authenicator route rather than SMS for security reasons](https://techcrunch.com/2016/07/25/nist-declares-the-age-of-sms-based-2-factor-authentication-over/).
 Note: Using SMS as a 2nd factor is definitely a more secure option than not having a 2nd factor at all!

 What happens if you lose your phone?
 One solution is to store backup codes which can be used instead of the 2nd factor code.
 Most services give you one or more of these codes when you enable 2-factor for just this reason ([here's more info on GMail backup codes](https://support.google.com/accounts/answer/1187538?hl=en)).
 Store these somewhere safe obviously, like on a piece of paper you store somewhere secure.
 Once you use a backup code to login, you can choose to temporarily disable two-factor authentication until you get your phone back or get a new one.

+##### YubiKey

+Note that you can also use a piece of hardware as your 2nd factor.
+The most popular option for this product seems to a [YubiKey](https://www.yubico.com/start/).
+It looks like a thin USB drive you can attach to your key chain.
+Instead of typing in a code you see on your phone, you plug your YubiKey into a USB slot on the computer.
+This method is considered more secure and works even if you don't have you phone or its battery is dead.

+Currently Google, Facebook Dropbox, Windows, masOS Sierra, LastPass, dashlane, Keepass accept a YubiKey as a second factor.
+You can compare YubiKey options [here](https://www.yubico.com/products/yubikey-hardware/).

 ### Browser Use and Tracking